Civic Scholars Program

 The Civic Scholars Program offers students a scholarship and pairs them with leaders in their community to cultivate the next generation of civic, community, and business leaders.

-• opportunities to engage in public service
+• enjoy opportunities to engage in public service

 • develop leadership skills